namitasathish/Global-Development-Indicators-Storytelling/README.md

 ## How to Open the Project
 1. Open the Tableau workbook (.twb or .twbx) in: Tableau Desktop or Tableau Public (Version X or higher)
-2. Ensure the file below is available:
-3.	data/countries-of-the-world_cleaned.csv Or manually update the data source inside Tableau.
+2. Ensure the file below is available: data/countries-of-the-world_cleaned.csv Or manually update the data source inside Tableau
-4. Use the built-in filters
+3. Use the built-in filters